jmalarcon/MIIS/README.md

-# MIIS: MIIS: A Markdown File-based CMS for IIS and Azure
+# MIIS: A Markdown File-based CMS for IIS and Azure

 ![MIIS Logo](MIIS_Logo.png)